shindosu/petapon-front-end/README.md

 # Petapon
-Sticker Decoration App using React JS and Ruby on Rails
+Sticker Decoration App using React JS and Ruby on Rails (with Three JS)